25prabhu10/notes/docs/Concepts/Designs/Design_Patterns.md

 We can create objects that will be used as prototypes for other objects to be created

-- Inheritance by prototypes ends up bringing a improvement in performance as well, because both objects have a reference to the same method that is implemented on the prototype, instead of being implemented on each one of them.
+- Inheritance by prototypes ends up bringing a improvement in performance as well, because both objects have a reference to the same method that is implemented on the prototype, instead of being implemented on each one of them

 - It enables us to extent the prototype with new functions that are immediately available to all the objects. **This is not a best practice**